arianrhodsandlot/retro-assembly/readme.md

   </tbody>
 </table>

 Emulator are built based on RetroArch.
-See [Retro Assembly vendors](https://github.com/arianrhodsandlot/retro-assembly-vendors) for details.
+See [RetroAssembly vendors](https://github.com/arianrhodsandlot/retro-assembly-vendors) for details.

 ## Development
-It's quite easy to develop Retro Assembly.
+It's quite easy to develop RetroAssembly.
 All we need is the latest [Node.js](https://nodejs.org) and [pnpm](https://pnpm.io).

 Simply run `pnpm install` to setup dependencies, then run `pnpm dev` to launch the development server.

-## Architecture
-(Working in progress)
+The cloud services are available only if related environment variables are set.

 ## Alternatives
 + [Afterplay.io](https://afterplay.io)